 Good Prescribing Guide and INFORM Formulary

-The Guide is intended to supplement the British National Formulary and Cardiff and Vale INFORM Formulary and to provide information on evidence-based local practices within the University Health Board.
-The guidelines are intended for adult use only.
+The Guide is intended to supplement the British National Formulary and Cardiff and Vale INFORM Formulary and to provide information on local practices within the University Health Board.
+The guidelines are intended for adult secondary care practice.
 The Department of Child Health in Cardiff and Vale University Health Board produce Clinical Guidelines for use in paediatrics.